-Are your a company that hosts events or visits shows?
+Are you a company that hosts events or visits shows?
 Your events and updates should be in a location on your home page that can bring out people that visit your site for the first time.

-This can be extremely frustrating if you want to post something, but have forgotten the password to your backend to make an update.
+It can be extremely frustrating if you want to post something, but have forgotten the password to your backend to make an update.
 Having a person that is dedicated to keeping your site fresh and up to date will eliminate the headache of this.

 Design practices change regularly.